Mark Atkinson (scientist): Collaborations

 In addition to nPOD, Atkinson participates in a number of other collaborative research efforts.
 He is one of ten members of the Brehm Coalition for Type 1 Diabetes Research, and one of four initial members of the Leona M. and Harry B. Helmsley Charitable Trust's Type 1 Diabetes Research Initiative.
 Atkinson also collaborates on a number of research initiatives with investigators in the US and abroad as well as with his colleagues at the University of Florida's Diabetes Institute.

-Atkinson also serves as Director of the Human Biomolecular Atlas Program (HuBMAP) at the University of Florida.
+Atkinson is director of the Human Biomolecular Atlas Program (HuBMAP) at the University of Florida.
 HuBMAP is working to develop a 3-D map of the human body at a single-cell level.